testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 Connections from one system component to another are defined using the right and left shift operators `>>`, `<<`.
 The right shift operator indicates that a connection is sent from A to B. As an example, the statement `mobile >> backend_1` means that the mobile application initiates communications by connecting to backend service 1.
 On the other hand, the statement `mobile << backend_1` indicates that a connection is sent from B to A. So the statement's meaning becomes that communications between the mobile application and the backend service are initiated by the backend service.

+Connections between system components are defined using the right and left shift operators `>>` `<<`.
+The right shift operator indicates a connection from A to B. For example, the statement `mobile >> backend_1` means that the mobile application initiates a connection with backend service 1.
+Conversely, the left shift operator indicates a connection from B to A, so `mobile << backend_1` means that the backend service initiates communication with the mobile application.

-Statements using the shift operators are immediate followed by `/` and the top-level protocols used in the connections.
-If the mobile application uses `TLS` when connecting to the backend, the statement becomes:
+Statements using the shift operators are typically followed by `/` and the top-level protocols used in the connection.
+For instance, if the mobile application connects to the backend using `TLS`, the statement becomes:
 ```python3
 mobile >> backend_1 / TLS
 ```